Kelly Vincent

 Kelly Leah Vincent (born 25 October 1988) is an Australian playwright, actress and former politician.
 She was elected at the 2010 state election for the Dignity Party to the eleventh and last seat for an eight-year term in the 22-member Legislative Council in the Parliament of South Australia.

 Vincent has cerebral palsy and attended parliament in a wheelchair.
 Parliament House underwent installation of a specifically designed desk inside the chamber, as well as wheelchair accessible toilets and ramps.
-Vincent identifies as bisexual.

 Early career

 Vincent was a playwright and actress before being elected to parliament.
 She wrote and appeared in several "No Strings Attached" productions, a company dedicated to people with disabilities.
 She undertook high school work experience with the company in 2004, and has worked with the company on and off.
 She is also fluent in French and Spanish, and began language studies at university after year 12 before returning to writing plays.